castlabs/UI-Challenge/README.md

 ## Rules

-Please implement the UI as a Single Page App using React, you are free to use any other packages you wish.
+Please implement the UI as a Single Page App using any one of React, Vue or Angular frameworks, you are free to use any other packages you wish.
 The solution should be submitted as a Git repository and should be runnable using a make target:

 ```bash